oebinisa/vpc-scripts/README.md

 Running a NAT Gateway all the time is going to be very expensive.
 AWS charge per hour for a NAT Gateway.
 The purpose for the NAT Gateways in this video is for updates and/or patches, therefore only launch your NAT Gateway stack when you are performing those actions, otherwise keep this stack off!

-NB: This will utilize the VPC Stack from (1) above.
+- Dependencies: VPC stack - (1) above

 Creation Steps: